 With its attached shopping mall, the Milan train station is huge.
 I took the sloping people-movers down three levels to the metro station.
 Fortunately the system is easy to decipher and the ticket machines easy to use, despite the sketchy characters who linger nearby and offer to help.
 Four stops later I emerged in front of Milan’s magnificent cathedral, just a short walk from the hotel.

-Milan is the second-most populous city in Italy, its greater area having over five-million residents.
+Milan is the second-most populous city in Italy, its greater area having over five million residents.
 Crowded Venice, in comparison, is a small town.
-The Romans, the French, the Spanish and the Austrians took turns dominating Milan until 1859 AD when it joined the kingdom of Italy.
-Since WWII, the city has prospered and become the country’s leading industrial, commercial and financial center.
+The Romans, the French, the Spanish, and the Austrians took turns dominating Milan until 1859 CE when it joined the kingdom of Italy.
+Since World War II, the city has prospered and become the country’s leading industrial, commercial, and financial center.

 Of course, it is known internationally as a fashion capital.
 I have never seen so many ways to tie a scarf.
 I was conspicuously underdressed in my travel-friendly rumpled microfibers and hiking shoes.

-Based solely upon my observations, everyone in Europe smokes, men and women, all ages.
+Based solely upon my observations, everyone in Europe smokes, both men and women of all ages.
 Shop girls often stand in their doorways smoking and blocking the entrances.
 At least in Milan, however, they look stylish while doing it.

 I walked up Via Dante, a pedestrian-only street built in celebration of Italian unification in 1870, and boarded a tour bus.
 The guide spoke both English and German into my headset.
 Among other nuggets, she admitted Milanese food does not compare to that of other regions of Italy.
 We visited:

 - La Scala Opera House and Museum, which opened in 1778.
 The floor of the auditorium is quite small but the boxes are stacked six tiers high, all of them gold, red and white.
-The connected museum contains a collection of busts, paintings and memorabilia from the theater’s historical who’s-who, including Verdi, Rossini, Toscanini, Puccini and Callas.
-Interesting was the display of items left behind over the years in the boxes, including tiaras and swords.
+The connected museum contains a collection of busts, paintings, and memorabilia from the theater’s historical who’s-who, including Verdi, Rossini, Toscanini, Puccini, and Callas.
+Interesting was the display of items left behind in the boxes over the years, including tiaras and swords.

-- Galleria Vittorio Emanuele II, the four-story glass-domed arcade on the cathedral square, filled with Prada, Versace and Louis Vuitton, the foundations of fashion.
+- Galleria Vittorio Emanuele II, the four-story glass-domed arcade on the cathedral square, occupied by Prada, Versace, and Louis Vuitton, the foundations of fashion.
 In one corner is Bar Camparino, considered the birthplace of Campari bitter.
 Opera-composer Giuseppe Verdi and conductor Arturo Toscanini used to stop in after performances at La Scala.

 - Sforza Castle, built in the late 1300s as a military fortress.
 Later, the Sforza family made it their residence and invited Leonardo Da Vinci to be their houseguest.
-In the 16th through 19th centuries, it housed various occupying forces.
+From the 1500s through the 1800s, it housed various occupying forces.
 A statue of Giuseppe Garibaldi, one of the leaders of Italian unification, guards the entrance.